 Clubs all features on one platform for quick reference

-For Windows and Mac versions of the software, one is billed $45/m while the iOS version costs $19.99/m.
+For Windows, the bill is $45/m and for Mac users, the software costs $19.99/m.
 However, if you are a student, you can avail certain discounts.

-What makes FD 11 a popular choice is its advanced visualization and brainstorming tool.
+What makes Final Draft 11 a popular choice is its advanced visualization and brainstorming tool.
 It allows multiple members to participate in the process of writing in real-time.

-If a visual storyboard is not enough, you can further make use of a “beat board” tool.
+If a visual storyboard is not enough, you can further make use of a “beat boards” tool.
 This software offers you the option of customizing and organizing your ‘beats’.

 Once you are done organizing, you can leave the formatting to the software.
-Your visualizations and beats board will be combined in your script, which will be further auto-formatted as per industry standards.
+Your visualizations and beats board will be combined in your script, which will be further auto-formatted as per industry standard screenplay format.

-Other noteworthy features of Final draft 11 includes auto file back-up, a ‘Revision Mode’, 100+ templates, auto elements tagging, and a ‘Night Mode’.
+Other noteworthy features of Final draft 11 include auto file back-up, a ‘Revision Mode’, multi-language support, call sheets, auto elements tagging, and a ‘Night Mode’.

-Save variations of a line using ‘Alternate Dialogue’
+Save variations of a line using ‘Alternate Dialogue Storage’

 Offers multiple keyboard shortcuts

 A digital download of Final Draft 11 costs $199.99 with a 1-month pre-purchase trial.
 However, if you are a teacher or educator, you can purchase an educational license for just under $100.